niplav/site/fullindex.md

 *author: niplav, created: 2019-03-20, modified: 2025-01-19, language: english, status: in progress, importance: 6, confidence: log*

 > __This is the website of niplav.
-It contains texts on different topics, including (but not limited to) forecasting, futurism, practical things and philosophy; as well as translations and transcriptions of different texts, chronological archives of blogs and programming projects.__
+It contains texts on different topics, including (but not limited to) forecasting, existential risk, computer science and philosophy; as well as translations and transcriptions of different texts, chronological archives of blogs and programming projects.__

 > __More information about the website and its author can be found on the [about](./about.html) page; for recent additions